FaberSanZ/Xultaik/README.md

 ## Low-level rendering backend

-The rendering backend focuses entirely on Vulkan and HLSL, however, the API greatly simplifies the more painful points of writing straight Vulkan.
-Modern Vulkan [extensions](https://github.com/FaberSanZ/Vultaik/wiki/Extension) and [features](#Features) are aggressively made use of to improve performance
+The rendering backend focuses entirely on DirectX 12 and HLSL, however, the API greatly simplifies the more painful points of writing straight DirectX 12.
+Modern DirectX 12

 <br>